TRU-DASC/DASC_5410_students/_sources/syllabus.md

 Every week, you will have a worksheet that is worth 2%.
 These low-stakes assignments consist of multiple choice questions and small exercises that help you consolidate your understanding of the materials and serve as a formative assessment.

-The worksheet will be distributed via Github classroom every Monday (except for midterms' weeks) and the deadline for each worksheet is the same Sunday of that week at 11:59 PM.
+The worksheet will be distributed via Github classroom.
+See deadline of each worksheet on Moodle.

 ## Mid-terms & exam